MgenGlder/go-practice/README.md

 The `-l` flag signifies to print the files with incorrect formatting.
 The `-w` command signifies to modify the files in place.
 The `.` specifies the files to be scanned, everything.

+Note ‼️ If you're receiving the following error, or something similar:

+`zsh: command not found: goimports`

+You may need to update your `.bashrc` or `.zshrc` to contain the following path:

+`PATH="$PATH:$HOME/go/bin"`

+This can be done by first running `vim ~/.zshrc` or `vim ~/.bashrc` if you're on Mac or a Linux-based machine and editing the file from within the Vim editor.

 ## Linting
 Remember, `go fmt` formats the code supplied to it, adjusting the spacing and style to match Go styling standards.
 There is another tool called `golint` that will analyze whether the code under review is following idiomatic Go standards.